mmistakes/minimal-mistakes/_posts/2017-11-09-adventures-in-svg-land.md

 - Planks should not resize, instead they should be tiled.
 - The shading of the planks should resize horizontally and be tiled vertically.

-In total, I ended up with a total of 12 pieces for the bulletin type, and 13 for sign one, 5 of them which are shared by both.
+In total, I ended up with 12 pieces for the bulletin type, and 13 for the sign one, 5 of them which are shared by both.

 For bulletin: